Theory of post-jamming rigidity in feedback-regulated cellular packings

+Similar consequences of the contact excess can be observed in packings' spectral properties.
+Each unconstrained bud carries a floppy rotational mode and the arrested packing supports a band of quasi-zero-frequency vibrational modes whose count tracks $N_u=u\,N_{\nr}$, while the characteristic frequency above which excess modes appear is set by the modified excess coordination, $\omega^\ast\propto\Delta Z=\Delta Z_0+2(u_J-u)$, not the naive count.
+As the free-bud reservoir is depleted from $u_J$ to $\varepsilon$, this band drains and $\omega^\ast$ rises, as expected for marginal central-force solids~\cite{Wyart2005EPL,Silbert2005}.
+Appendix~\ref{app:dos} reports the vibrational density of states $D(\omega)$ ({\it cf.} Fig.~\ref{figS:dos}) obtained from the Hessian of the arrested configurations and tests the scaling of $\omega^\ast$ with the modified $\Delta Z$.
+This agreement between the corrected coordination excess $\Delta Z$ and characteristic frequency $\omega^\ast$ places the feedback-rigidified packings within the jamming universality class once the unconstrained-bud modes are properly identified~\cite{Brito2018,Ikeda2021}.

-The mean-field theory developed in this Letter provides a clear picture of the link between the growth mechanism and self-rigidification.
-Budding cells jam with a finite population of mechanically incomplete buds.
-Compressive stress feeds back on growth and suppresses it in the compressed sector, thereby routing growth into the remaining underconstrained sector.
-Each completed bud adds more counted contacts than the modified isostatic count requires, so the packing moves away from marginality even though the force network sees only a small fraction of the added volume.
-This is the origin of the increased shear rigidity while growth-generated pressure stays small.
-Quantitatively, the presented theory depends on system-specific measured inputs $\Delta Z_0(P)$, $S(a)$, and $\bar{\chi}(P_0)$.
-But once those are fixed, it predicts the post-jamming coordination, the depletion density, and the arrest values of the pressure and moduli without additional fitting.
-The same mechanism should matter quite generally in growing jammed matter that retains an underconstrained sector at jamming.
-This Letter identifies growth as a distinct form of activity that can steer a jammed packing away from marginality by depleting residual underconstrained degrees of freedom, extending proliferating active-matter ideas into the jamming and rigidity physics of dense packings \cite{Weady2024,Hallatschek2023}.
+\runin{Conclusions} We have developed a theory of how growth feedback stiffens the packing after jamming, connecting proliferating active matter to jamming and rigidity in dense packings \cite{Weady2024,Hallatschek2023}.
+At jamming, a finite set of buds is still mechanically incomplete.
+Compressive stress slows growth in the compressed sector, so growth is biased toward the remaining underconstrained buds (see Appendix~\ref{app:growth}).
+As these buds become mechanically complete, they add more contacts than the modified isostatic count requires.
+The packing therefore moves away from marginality, even though little of the added volume loads the force network.
+This contact surplus stiffens the packing while keeping the growth-generated pressure low.
+With the numerically measured input of $S(a)$ and $\bar{\chi}(P_0)$, the model quantitatively predicts the depletion density and the arrest values of pressure and the elastic moduli without adjustable parameters.
+Furthermore, feedback-regulated growth lets a proliferating solid set its rigidity and its internal stress almost independently.
+In principle, it can approach the rigidity plateau $G_2(0^+)$ while keeping the arrest pressure---and hence the elastic energy stored in the contact network---vanishingly small, so that the stiffness-to-stress ratio $G_2/P_2$ diverges as feedback strengthens.
+In this perspective, growth is a form of activity that can push a jammed packing away from marginality by using up residual underconstrained degrees of freedom, and the same mechanism should appear in other growing jammed systems, provided jamming leaves an underconstrained sector.
+This decoupling between rigidity and prestress is absent in compression-driven jamming and may provide a novel route to growth-driven rigidity in proliferating active matter.

 \runin{Acknowledgments} We thank Emil \mbox{Albrychiewicz} for helpful comments on the manuscript.